SergeDmi/ConfocalGN/README.md

 ConfocalGN is a MATLAB program that can simulate confocal imaging.
 Synthetic confocal image stacks can serve as test images for an image analysis program, allowing one to compare the output of the analysis with the 'ground truth' provided to built the synthetic images.
+Other types of microscopes can be simulated by using adequate PSF

 ConfocalGN starts from a ground truth specified as a
 - the positions of fluorophores